 Unusual Options Activity Insight: iShares Inc iShares MSCI Brazil ETF

-On Friday, shares of iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) saw unusual options activity.
-After the option alert, the stock price moved up to $38.82.
+Shares of iShares Inc iShares MSCI Brazil ETF (NYSE:EWZ) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved down to $40.15.

 - Sentiment: BULLISH